 Fritti: The deep-fried starters are very popular.
 Belong to the Fritti

 - The Supplì : breaded fried rice rolls filled with ragù and mozzarella.
 Supplì is also available in other flavors, such as Cacio e pepe, Amatriciana and so on.
-The Sicilian variant is the Arancini, with a slightly different shape and other fillings.
+The Sicilian kind are the Arancini, with a slightly different shape and other fillings.

 - Fiori di Zucca : zucchini flowers stuffed with dough and stuffed with mozzarella and anchovies

 - Carciofi alla Giudia: fried artichokes are a ghetto specialty

 - Verdure fritte: various types of vegetables fried in dough, such as zucchini, carrots or asparagus.

 - Olive Ascolane: breaded olives with meat filling

 - Alici fritti: fried anchovies

 - Filetti di baccalà: One of the staple foods of Roman cuisine is the Baccalà, cod.
 Deep-fried, it is eaten as an antipasto or as a main course.

 - Mozzarella fritta, ovoline: mozzarella deep-fried in batter